 1.A trip around Nagoya, Mie and Gifu

-The Aichi, Gifu and Mie regions, located in the center of Japan, are the birthplace of medieval Japanese history and culture.
+The Aichi, Gifu, and Mie regions, which are the center of Japan, are the birthplace of medieval Japanese history and culture.

-Samurai and ninjas, sake and fermented foods, Shintoism, and other Japanese charms are all gathered here.
+Samurai and ninja, sake and fermented foods, Shintoism, and other Japanese attractions are all gathered here.

 Finnair’s flights from Helsinki to Chubu Centrair International Airport operate four times a week.
-Travel through Japan’s history and culture with the convenient Finnair flight!
+Travel through Japanese history and culture with the convenient Finnair!

 Key points of Plan A